 - Establishing that the drugs belonged to someone else.
 Individuals are often arrested for being in a home or a car where drugs are found which didn’t belong to them.
 As a defense against a federal drug crime charge, it can be established that the drugs belonged to someone else who had access to the home or the vehicle.

 Also, keep in mind that federal drug charges often are made against dozens of people snared in a wide net by authorities seeking to make a big splash in the news via sting operations — and not all of those individuals are guilty.
 Overzealous authorities can make mistakes.

 These are just some of the many possible federal drug crime defense strategies which can be used to protect your legal rights.

-If you face a federal drug crime charge and live in Houston, Harris County, Montgomery County or Fort Bend County, contact the Neal Davis Law Firm today for a free legal review of your case.
+If you face a federal drug crime charge and live in Houston, Harris County, Montgomery County or Fort Bend County, contact the Neal Davis Law Firm today for a legal review of your case.